kubernetes/autoscaler/cluster-autoscaler/proposals/kwok_cloud_provider.md

 * `(nodeGroup *NodeGroup) IncreaseSize`: create nodes in the cluster based on template node for the nodegroup (every node created will have the name in the format `<nodegroup-name>-<5-letter-random-string>`) using kubernetes client.
 * `(nodeGroup *NodeGroup) DeleteNodes`: delete nodes if the node has `kwok.x-k8s.io/node: fake` annotation (return error otherwise)

-You can see a PoC implementation of rest of the functions at https://github.com/kubernetes/autoscaler/pull/5820/files#diff-44474ffb56eda61e9a6b16c3ca66461cdf8e02a7e89b659f5a45ca32f5fa8588 (only supports template nodes passed via env variable as of now)
+You can see a PoC implementation of rest of the functions at https://github.com/kubernetes/autoscaler/pull/5820/files#diff-44474ffb56eda61e9a6b16c3ca66461cdf8e02a7e89b659f5a45ca32f5fa8588 (only supports template nodes passed via env variable as of writing this)

 ### Things to note
 1. Once the user is done with using the `kwok` provider, `--cloudprovider` flag can be reset to any other cloud provider.
 Deleting the CA pod will cleanup all the fake nodes created by the `kwok` provider and restore the cluster to its original state.
 This behavior doesn't seem to be supported as of writing this (based on my tests).